 - not sharing personal data without explicit consent

 - including opt-out information on fundraising communications sent to a named individual

 The Fundraising Regulator regulates charities’ compliance with recognised standards.

-To find out more about the standards which apply to fundraising, you can look at the Code of Fundraising Practice and supporting guidance.
+To find out more about the standards which apply to fundraising, you can look at the Code of Fundraising Practice.
 You may also find out some information about standards from the organisations listed at Annex 2.